emilianavt/VSeeFaceManual/README.md

 #### Does VSeeFace run on Mac?

 No. Although, if you are very experienced with Linux and wine as well, you can try following [these](#running-on-linux-and-maybe-mac) instructions for running it on Linux.
+Alternatively, you can look into other options like [3tene](https://3tene.com/free/) or [RiBLA Broadcast](https://booth.pm/ja/items/3642935).

 #### Does VSeeFace run on Linux?